baomidou/mybatis-plus-doc/src/content/docs/en/plugins/block-attack.md

 }
 ```

-2. **Configure Interception Rules**: By default, the plugin intercepts `update` and `delete` statements without specified conditions.
-For custom interception rules, refer to the MyBatis-Plus documentation.
+2. **Configure Interception Rules**: The plugin by default intercepts `update` and `delete` statements without specified conditions.
+If you need to customize interception rules, refer to the MyBatis-Plus documentation for configuration details.

 ## Test Examples

 ### Full-Table Update Test

-The following test demonstrates how `BlockAttackInnerInterceptor` prevents full-table update operations.
+The following test example demonstrates how `BlockAttackInnerInterceptor` prevents full-table update operations.

 ```java
 @SpringBootTest